-The legal bases we rely on include consent (for example, the consent you give to wishing to receive our marketing news and offers), our contractual obligations (for example the delivery details we pass to our couriers to ensure your parcels get to their destination), and legitimate interest (that data that allows us to operate our business effectively and which does not materially impact your rights, freedom or interests).
+The legal bases we rely on include consent (for example, the consent you give to receiving our marketing news and offers), our contractual obligations (for example, the delivery details we pass to our couriers to ensure your parcels get to their destination), and legitimate interest (that data that allows us to operate our business effectively and which does not materially impact your rights, freedom or interests).

 When do we collect your personal data?

-As laid out in the legal bases above, we only collect your personal data either to improve your experience as a customer of ours, if you’ve given us consent to contact you with details of latest offers and exclusives, or to allow the smooth running of our business operation (our legitimate interest).
-The data we store therefore is transactional in nature: the items you have bought, the dates of your orders, and billing and delivery details.
+As laid out in the legal bases above, we (either directly or through our service providers) only collect your personal data either to improve your experience as a customer of ours, if you’ve given us consent to contact you with details of latest offers and exclusives, or to allow the smooth running of our business operation (our legitimate interest).
+The data we store therefore is transactional in nature: the items you have bought, the dates of your orders, and billing, contact and delivery details.
 It is important to note we do not store any payment details.
-In order to allow us to do these things we will collect data on you when:
+In order to allow us to do these things we will collect data on you:

 - When you visit our website